kjarmicki/autopreload/README.md

 #### Ignoring files

-Just like with images, you can ignore whole CSS files with chainable `.ignoreImages()` method.
-This method accepts single image as a string or multiple images as an array, for example:
+Just like with images, you can ignore whole CSS files with chainable `.ignoreFiles()` method.
+This method accepts single file as a string or multiple files as an array, for example:

  ```javascript
 autopreload.ignoreFiles(['jquery-ui.css', 'tooltip.css']).run();